-Unlike some towns, Silver Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Silver Springs are a mix of both white- and blue-collar jobs, while America averages only 27.7% that do.
-Overall, Silver Springs is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Silver Springs who work in office and administrative support (15.49%), healthcare (10.09%), and sales jobs (9.86%).
+When you are in Silver Springs, you'll notice that it is more blue-collar than most other communities in America.
+37.02% of Silver Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Silver Springs is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Silver Springs who work in office and administrative support (15.09%), healthcare (10.21%), and sales jobs (7.29%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Silver Springs telecommute to their jobs.
+Overall, about 8.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Silver Springs is worth considering.

 In Silver Springs, however, the average commute to work is quite long.
 On average, people spend 31.10 minutes each day getting to work, which is significantly higher than the national average.

 Silver Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.